 Klink Cover2The hard-boiled detective sub genre, however, for a long time was dominated by male authors who invented male detectives, while most female hard-boiled detectives were created and put into the scene as late as in the 1990s in the US.
 The readership is mostly female, too.
 There are but very few publications on female detectives of this kind or the respective authors.

-The female hard-boiled detective is “different” in many ways, since she acts not as her male counterparts, nor as the standard female detective, and she is generally crossing gender boundaries more often than not.
+The female hard-boiled detective is “different” in many ways, since she acts not as her male counterparts, nor as the standard female detective, and she generally crosses gender boundaries more often than not.
 And this does not mean simply an androgynous appearance.
 William Klink, former Professor of Languages and Literature at the College of Southern Maryland, has investigated the many features of this particular genre.
 Here in The Hard-Boiled Female Detective Novel, he covers a lot of angles in his unique and very special study.
 Particularly the feminist point of view is referred to very often.
 Nevertheless, very much writing on the hardboiled female detective was, in fact, done by women.
 As it turns out (for Klink), there is some sort of approach to the ways these novels are written and consumed, mostly by female readers.
 As stated continuously, there is not just one simple difference that separates the male from the female hard-boiled detectives and tells the female detective from the hardboiled investigator.

 There are very many elements and Klink tries to go into details: “Although most of the readership of hard-boiled detective novels written by female authors seems to be female, these same novels actually do have an appeal for men.
 The appeal for men is virtually unstudied, however, perhaps there is no ‘male’ kind of critical theory from which to approach the sub genre.
 There is a way, however, to create such a theory and a means to apply that theory to the novels of Sue Grafton, Sara Paretsky, Marcia Muller, Linda Barnes, Sandra West Prowell, Edna Buchanan, Janet Evanovich, Laura Lippman, Valerie Wilson Wesley, Janet Dawson, and Jen Banbury.
 The place to start is, ironically, feminist literature theory …”